sensebox/docs.sensebox.de/_descriptions/arduino.md

 ---
 categories: arduino
-head: Arbeiten mit der Arduino IDE
+head: The Arduino IDE
-description: Erste Schritte mit deiner senseBox und der Arduino IDE
+description: First steps with your senseBox and the Arduino IDE
 image: /images/category-icons/arduino.png
 ---